drminnaar/aws-dotnet-examples/README.md

 This approach is not considered the best approach as it uses an application configuration file that can be committed to source control with sensitive credentials.

-> **NOTE**
->
-> This is the current approach for all projects, but will be changed to use "user secrets" in the future

 Add the following configuration section to your `appsettings.json` file:

 ```javascript